 Certain requirements have become outdated due to the passage of time or changes in the regulatory, business, or technological environments.
 For example, some of the SEC’s disclosure requirements are no longer relevant, and some information required to be disclosed is no longer readily available or can be derived from alternative sources.

-As accounting, auditing, and disclosure requirements have changed over time, inconsistencies have arisen between the newer requirements and existing SEC disclosure requirements.
+As accounting, auditing, and requirements have changed over time, inconsistencies have arisen between the newer requirements and existing SEC disclosure requirements.
 The SEC proposed amendments to update SEC disclosure requirements to reflect more recently updated U.S. GAAP requirements or more recently updated SEC disclosure requirements.

 Why Is This Important?

-Some of the current SEC disclosure requirements have been eliminated, modified, or moved to a different location in the applicable SEC forms.
+Some of the current SEC requirements have been eliminated, modified, or moved to a different location in the applicable SEC forms.
 Registrants will need to understand the impact these amendments have on their specific financial reporting obligations.

 In addition, smaller reporting companies are eligible for relief from some SEC disclosure requirements.
 If the disclosure requirements referred to the FASB are made part of U.S. GAAP, they will become applicable to smaller reporting companies in the same manner as any other public company.
 These requirements would similarly become applicable to private companies, unless specifically exempted by the FASB.